antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 ### Requirements

-- Specify the genome build
+- Specify the genome build (e.g. GRCh38)
-- Specify the SV caller used (e.g. DELLY, Manta, GRIDSS, LUMPY)
+- Specify the SV caller used
 - For somatic SVs, indicate whether germline events have been filtered out and how
 - Use the same sample naming convention as for your SNV/CNV files